Setting up marketing campaigns

 When you create a campaign via the Schedule tab of a program, the campaign is automatically linked to the concerned program.
 The Program field is hidden in this case.

-The campaign creation window lets you choose the campaign template and name and describe the campaign.
+In the campaign creation window, select the campaign template and add a name and a description of the campaign.
 You can also specify the campaign start and end dates.

 Click OK to create the campaign.
 It is added to the program schedule.

 To filter the campaigns to display, click the Filter link and select the status of campaigns to display.